vnwnv/starbase-cluster-k8s/README.md

 **Easy RKE2 Cluster Deployment** - Automate your Kubernetes infrastructure lifecycle on Proxmox VE with Terraform and Ansible.

+Full document site [vnwnv.github.io/starbase-cluster-website](https://vnwnv.github.io/starbase-cluster-website/) is in comming, documents will publish to there.

 ## 🎞️ Context

 - This project is for the people who want to use kubernetes cluster on their self-host ProxmoxVE platform.